-- Spread the mushroom duxelle onto the puff pastry leaving a 2 inch boarder.
+- Spread the mushroom duxelle onto the puff pastry leaving a 2 inch border.
 Place the tenderloin on top of the mushrooms and gently wrap the puff pastry around the beef covering it completely on all sides.
 Place the beef seem side down on a baking sheet that’s been sprayed with cooking spray.

 - Brush the puff pastry with the egg wash and cut a few vents into the top of the puff pastry so that the steam can escape.

-- Place the beef into the oven for 30 minutes.
-Remove the beef from the oven and tent with foil and turn the oven down to 400 degrees.
+- Cook the filet in the oven for 30 minutes.
+Remove from the oven, tent with foil and turn the oven down to 400 degrees.
 Place the beef back into the oven for an additional 20-25 minutes.

 - Insert a meat thermometer into the thickest part of the filet.
-If the thermometer registers 125 degrees you can put the beef wellington onto a board and cover with foil to rest for 15 minutes.
-If the beef isn’t at 125 degrees put it back into the oven for an additional 5-10 minutes and then check again.
+When the thermometer registers 125 degrees, take the beef out of the oven and place onto a board.
+Cover with foil and let rest for 15 minutes.

 - Slice the beef into thick slices and serve.